#' Create a cell color pallet for plots

 #' @importFrom purrr map2

-#' @importFrom graphics barplot par
+#' @importFrom graphics barplot par text

 #' @importFrom grDevices hcl